GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 Gameplay:

 * Battle waves of enemies and gain experience and power-ups.
-* Get help from your own pet in Haneul Monstar.
+* Get help from your own pet from Haneul Monstars.
-* Evolve your pet in Haneul Monstar and unlock special battle abilities.
+* Evolve your pet in Haneul Monstars and unlock special battle abilities.
 * Your monstars record the history of your battle on-chain!

 ![Unlock special abilities](../../static/special-abilities.png "Evolve your Monstars")